HotPizzaYT/3DSTownSquare/README.md

 Just drag and drop into your server, no MySQL configuration required!

+# Discord 2-Way Message Bridging

+To setup Discord bridging you need a Discord bot (an open source repository will be available soon), and a Discord webhook.

+In `dhook.global` you need:

+- A Discord webhook URL

+In `dkey.global` you need:

+- A unique identifier, do not share this to anyone, and if you are uploading the code to any site, please omit these files.

+Without a webhook, messages refuse to send via Discord.
+This is why you need both for them to work.

+You could have webhook working alone, but not sending messages.

+This is the most advanced feature of this project, and it is soon to be picked up by many other developers in the chat scene.

 # How Old is This Repository

 You should check the date of the first commit.
 As for the first time the index was ever worked on, it was April 28th.